-Developments Presumed to be or Potentially Developments of Regional Impact
+Developments Presumed to be, or Potentially to be, Developments of Regional Impact

 - 1. Discretionary Referrals and Modifications to DRIs - 2.
 Division of Land - 3.
-Development of Commercial, Business, Industrial Lands and Buildings - 4.
-Residential and Mixed-Use Developments - 5.
+Development of Commercial, Business, Industrial and Mixed-Use Land and Buildings - 4.
+Residential Developments [and Changes from Residential] - 5.
 Developments in or Adjacent to Harbors, Great Ponds, Ponds or Oceans - 6.
-Private and Public Facilities and Places of Assembly - 7.
+Institutional Developments and Places of Assembly - 7.
 Transportation Facilities - 8.
-Developments Affecting Natural and Built Resources - 9.
+Developments Affecting Natural or Cultural Resources - 9.
 Communication and Energy Facilities